 - Food consumption – Over the past decade, there has been increasing attention on the environmental effects of the meat and dairy industries – it is estimated that an alarming 51% of global gases are caused by animal agriculture.
 This has resulted in a rapid increase in the amount of people opting for a meat and dairy free diet.

 The effects of global warming are undeniable, and immediate action is needed to halt the irreversible consequences of climate change, including rising sea levels.
+Our EPC London team are able to provide excellent energy efficiency recommendations.
 Worryingly, if action is not taken, then a number of coastal cities, including London, are at serious threat of being submerged underwater by the end of the century.
 This would have obvious catastrophic consequences for millions of people around the world.
 It’s time that we all take responsibility for our planet and join the battle against climate change.